As a Reincarnated Aristocrat, I'll Use My Appraisal Skill to Rise in the World

 is a Japanese light novel series written by Miraijin A. The series originated on the Shōsetsuka ni Narō website, before being published in print with illustrations by Jimmy by Kodansha beginning in July 2020.
-As of October 2024, seven volumes have been released.
+As of June 2026, nine volumes have been released.
 A manga adaptation, illustrated by Natsumi Inoue, began serialization on the Magazine Pocket website in June 2020.
-As of September 2025, the manga's individual chapters have been collected into nineteen tankōbon volumes.
+As of June 2026, the manga's individual chapters have been collected into twenty-one tankōbon volumes.
 An anime television series adaptation produced by Studio Mother aired from April to June 2024.
 A second season aired from September to December of the same year.
-A third season has been announced.
+A third season produced by GeyeG Pictures premiered in September 2026.

 Plot

 A Japanese salaryman dies and reincarnates in another world as Ars Louvent, heir of a noble family and discovers that he also possesses the skill to appraise the talents and aptitudes of other people.
 With his special powers, Ars identifies and convinces powerful individuals who excel in various subjects, from magic and swordsmanship to strategy and diplomacy to become his servants and allies in preparation for an imminent war for the throne's succession.
 When he demonstrates his prowess, he is promoted to the Lord of Canarre, and soon has to go to war with the neighboring Duchy of Seitz against a wicked lord.